Preparing for winter

 At Staunch and Flow, we advise all homeowners to make sure their plumbing system is geared up for the holidays.
 Before the really cold weather arrives, you can avoid calling out your plumber if you prepare your plumbing for the winter.
 Check your heating works before the very cold weather sets in, which is when plumbers and heating engineers are in short supply.

 Disconnect all hoses and sprinkler systems in the fall.
-If you can, isolate your garden tap inside the house then leave the tap open to drain out the water and allow expansion over winter.
-Ensure that outdoor spigots and fixtures are clear of leaks, and address any problems before the weather turns cold.
+If you can, isolate your garden tap inside the house then leave the tap open to drain the pipework and allow expansion over winter.
+Ensure that outdoor spigots and fixtures are clear of leaks before the weather turns cold.
 Insulate any exposed pipes, outside or in the loft, with sleeves or wrapping, including those in your garage or crawl space.
-Cheap plastic foam insulation can be bought from any DIY shop.
+Cheap foam insulation can be bought from any DIY shop.

 Always avoid pouring cooking oil down your kitchen sink.
 Likewise, don’t block your garbage disposal with stringy foods or fruit pips.
-If water pressure can be an issue, you might choose to run the dishwasher overnight to preserve it when your house guests might want to wash.
+If water pressure can be an issue, you could run the dishwasher overnight to preserve it when your house guests might want to wash.

 - Have Your Boiler/Water Heater Inspected

-Don’t risk a leaky or broken pipe when you should be carving up that turkey; keep your house plumbing system ready for double duty.
-A professional inspection is the best way to ensure that your water heater lasts through the winter.
-With that, you might also consider an inspection of the sewage, furnace and septic systems.
+Don’t risk a leaky or broken pipe when you should be carving up that turkey; keep your heating and plumbing ready for double duty.
+A professional inspection is the best way to ensure that your heating and water systems last through the winter.

 To avoid boiler malfunction it is advisable to insulate any pipework that’s exposed (even in loft space) – this includes the condensate drain, as well as cold/hot pipework.
 Make sure that water tanks in the loft are covered in close-fitting insulation.
 This has a tendancy to fall off and needs checking annually.